OsirisML/OsirisML/README.md

 To generate a new model with different OSes (and source IP's), modify the `preprocessing/tcp_dump.sh` script.

-# Implementation with new PCAP data
+# Implementation with New PCAP Data

 To use OSirisML with any dataset, the network data needs to be sorted by source IP.
 This is done best in a controlled environment, where each source IP is a unique OS.